Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 🎯 In case you are an intermediate or advanced level programmer or developer, we have got you covered too!!
 Step to our <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/tree/master/Intermediate" target="blank"> intermediate folder</a> and make contributions as per as your interests.

 #### 💻 Also, our website is open to contributions from both frontend and designer fellows who want to help us in making it bigger and better.
-### Check our Website: <a href="https://hacktoberfest.netlify.com/"target="blank">https://hacktoberfest.netlify.com/</a>
+### Check our Website: <a href="https://hacktoberfest.netlify.com/" target="blank"> https://hacktoberfest.netlify.com/ </a>

 # Hacktoberfest2019
-Read Here or Refer to <a href="https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide"target="blank">https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide</a> for more.
+#### Read Here or Refer to <a href="https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide" target="blank">  https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide </a> for more.

 # Instructions :
 ### 1. Register yourself for Hacktoberfest 2019